 Except for Mr Kartar, the members of the Nomination Committee are independent non-executive directors.

 The Nomination Committee has written Terms of Reference that describe the responsibilities of its members.
-The Terms of Reference were last reviewed and revised in August 2012.
+The Terms of Reference were last reviewed in November 2013.

 The duties of the Nomination Committee are as follows: